Shein: Childlike sex dolls

-Xinjiang controversy
+Xinjiang cotton

-In November 2022, Bloomberg News reported that Shein's apparel was made with cotton sourced from Xinjiang amid the Uyghur genocide.
-Following the report, a coalition of U.S. senators wrote to Shein to demand information about the potential use of forced labour in Xinjiang for cotton products.
+In November 2022, Bloomberg News reported that Shein's apparel was made with cotton sourced from Xinjiang amid the persecution of Uyghurs in China.
+Following the report, a coalition of U.S. senators wrote to Shein to demand information about the potential use of forced labor in Xinjiang for cotton products.

-Legal experts have noted that Shein may be able to avoid the repercussions of the Uyghur Forced Labor Prevention Act as a result through a favorable tax loophole.
-A 2022 article published in Fortune notes that most Shein parcels shipped to the U.S. are worth less than $800 (de minimis shipments), which means that import taxes are waived on them.
-According to attorney Manuel Levitt of Miller & Chevalier, the small size of these packages means it is unlikely that U.S. Customs and Border Protection (CBP) will "scrutinize these little under $800 shipments to the same extent as they would a cargo container full of goods heading to a brand store."
+Legal experts have noted that Shein may be able to avoid the repercussions of the Uyghur Forced Labor Prevention Act because most Shein parcels shipped to the U.S. are worth less than $800 (de minimis shipments), which means that inspection by customs may be waived.